edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

  # ℹ 10 more rows
 ```

-The only row in the 11-th to the 20-th columns is supposed to be the first row in the first 10 columns.
+The only row in the 11th to the 20th columns is supposed to be the first row in the first ten columns.
 The syntax below will fix this issue.
 ```R
 temp1 = table_all[[9]][1,11:20]
 temp2 = table_all[[9]][-1,1:10]